nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 :bulb: The DataHUB allows to directly operate files and folders without using any other tools similar to what you are used to from your computer's file explorer or finder.

-You can find the sidebar on the left side of your ARC.
+On the website you can find the sidebar on the left side of your ARC.

 <img src="./image/cmml-quickstart/ARC_Menu.png" style="width:25%; display: block; margin: 20px auto;">